Our Mission

 County Guides

-Detailed probate information for every Florida county, including clerk contact details, filing fees, court locations, and local procedures.
+Detailed probate information for all 67 Florida counties, 58 California counties, 254 Texas counties, and 88 Ohio counties, including clerk contact details, filing fees, and local procedures.

 Cost Calculators

-Estimate your probate costs including filing fees, publication costs, and attorney fees based on Florida's statutory fee schedule.
+Estimate your probate costs including filing fees, publication costs, and attorney fees based on your state's fee schedules.

 Process Guides

-Step-by-step explanations of Florida probate procedures, timelines, and requirements written in plain English.
+Step-by-step explanations of probate procedures, timelines, and requirements written in plain English for each state.

 Legal References

-Every claim backed by Florida Statutes, Probate Rules, or official county sources so you can verify information yourself.
+Every claim backed by official state statutes, probate rules, or official county sources so you can verify information yourself.

 Why We Built Settled

-We realized that thousands of Florida families go through this same experience every month.
-Around 200,000 people die in Florida each year.
+We realized that thousands of families go through this same experience every month.
+Around 200,000 people die in Florida each year and over 300,000 in California.
 Many leave behind assets that require probate.
 Their families deserve better resources than what existed.

 So we built Settled.
-We researched every Florida county's probate procedures.
+We researched every county's probate procedures in Florida, California, Texas, and Ohio.
 We read the statutes and translated them into plain language.
 We created tools to help families estimate costs and understand their options.
 And we made it all free because we believe access to information should not depend on ability to pay.

 Our Approach to Information